Joystream/joystream/distributor-node/docs/node/index.md

 ### System configuration

-When configuring the limits important to keep in mind that when handling a lot of simultaneous connections some system limitation may be hit.
+When configuring the limits, keep in mind that a lot of simultaneous connections may also cause some OS limits to be hit.

 For example, the default limit of file descriptors a single process can open on Linux systems is `1024`.
 If left unchanged, this limit can easily cause problems, as this means only `1024` connections can be handled concurrently.
 In reality this number will be much lower for distributor node, because:
 - Each connection will require 1 file descriptor for a socket